Risk-Neutral Pricing of Financial Instruments in Emission Markets: A Structural Approach: From electricity markets to carbon emissions

+where the scaling constant $\kappa$ is the ratio of the emissions period $T$ to that of the time unit associated with the marginal emissions stack $e$ (typically, $T$ is measured in years and $\kappa$ is the number of hours per year). \end{prop}

-\begin{proof} The Walrasian equilibrium assumption \eqref{eq:walrasian_equilibrium} for our inelastic model implies that the market produces the exact amount of electricity consumers demand, and that --- under business-as-usual --- the generation capacity associated with the interval $[0,D]$ is used for this purpose.
+\begin{proof} The Walrasian equilibrium assumption \eqref{eq:walrasian_Equilibrium} for our inelastic model implies that the market produces the exact amount of electricity consumers demand and that---under business-as-usual---the generation capacity associated with the interval $[0,D]$ is used for this purpose.
 The market emissions rate per hour is then obtained at any time by integrating over the marginal emissions stack up to the current level of demand.
-We rescale this rate using the strictly positive constant $\kappa$ in order to obtain $\mu_e^{\text{BAU}}$, the market emissions rate measured on the same time scale that characterises $T$. \end{proof}
+We rescale this rate with $\kappa$ so that $\mu_E^{\text{BAU}}$ is the market emissions rate per unit of $T$. \end{proof}

-Note that whereas the rate $e$ is measured per hour, $\mu_e^{\text{BAU}}$ is rescaled to live on the same timescale as $T$.
-If, for example, $T$ is measured in years $\kappa$ would take the value of the number of hours per year and $\mu_e^{\text{BAU}}$ would now correspond to the market emissions rate per year, given an allowance price and a level of demand.

-\subsection{Load Shifting - a Short-Term Abatement Measure}
+\subsection{Load shifting: A short-term abatement measure}

-We now analyse the effects of emissions trading on the business-as-usual economy introduced above.
+We now analyze the effects of emissions trading on the business-as-usual economy introduced above.
 As explained in the introduction, emissions trading puts a price on carbon and thereby increases the production costs of firms.
 In particular, it makes it more expensive for firms that rely on emission-intensive technologies to produce.
-For each unit of CO$_2$ that these firms emit in excess of their initial allocation, they must buy an allowance contract in order to avoid penalisation; the cost of carbon is a real cost.
+For each unit of CO$_2$ that these firms emit in excess of their initial allocation, they must buy an allowance contract in order to avoid penalization; the cost of carbon is a real cost.
 Alternatively, if a firm owns more allowances than it requires, it can sell spare ones in the market.
 In this case, the cost of carbon represents an opportunity cost.